athomasq/athomasq.github.io/investing/investing-in-public-appendices/angel-investing-edge.md

 I suspect it's easy enough to find angels with any two of these attributes, but the intersection of all three is rare.

-Of course, any discussion of edge should also include anti-edge, and I have some of that as well

 <br/>
 <br/>